-Things to know about Instagram Hashtags in 2021
+What you need to know about Instagram Hashtags

-You can include numbers and even flags to your hashtags.
+- You can include numbers and even flags in your hashtags.

 Avoid ambiguous terms like “water”, “trees”, “fashion”, etc. unless the hero of your post is about that.
 Ambiguous terms also tend to be more popular and difficult to rank for as there are so many different sub-niches that contribute to it.

 Find your niche relevant hashtags and stick to those as they are what your ideal audience would be using to find/stumble upon your content.
 An example of a niche-specific hashtag for my dog would be #australianshepherd instead of #instagramdog

 Instagram provides you with 30 opportunities to elaborate and provide context as to what your post is and for you to reach your target audience, why waste those chances?